 Pledge

-After prayerfully considering, come to a decision as to how you want to make a financial impact over three years.
-Turn in your card on Commitment Sunday, April 6th!
+After prayerfully considering, come to a decision as to how you want to make a financial impact over two years and turn in your pledge card.

 Giving to the Deep and Wide campaign will allow Transform to significantly expand our footprint and continue to reach our community for years to come!